 Hitler's main opponents were divided.
 Indeed, Britain and France had long diverged on the very purpose of the League.
 Britain wanted it to operate as a theatre of international conciliation; France wanted it to be used as a defence against Germany.
 Britain signed a naval agreement with Hitler in 1935 to limit Germany's navy (but allow it a bigger one than Versailles had permitted) while France, outraged at this, signed a mutual aid treaty with the USSR in March 1935, should either be attacked by Germany.
 The Abyssinia crisis also brought a divided response from Britain and France, the two nations that should have been working most closely together.
 Above all, nobody at the League wanted another continent-wide war.
 With most of the major nations unprepared psychologically and militarily for war, appeasement became the watchword of their diplomats, but delay seemed the only realistic objective.
 As the prospect of war loomed ever larger on the horizon, many members were keen to disassociate themselves from the League and its obligation for a collective security response to invasions by Japan, Italy, Germany or anyone else.

 In October 1936, the Spanish Civil War broke out, with both Italy and Germany directly involved.
 The US was ominously silent.
 The aggressor states began to sign mutual assistance treaties.
 From July 1937, China was at war with Japan.
 Hitler joined Austria to Germany with the Anschluss in March 1938.
 In the Munich Agreement of September 1938, Germany was permitted to take the Sudetenland.
 In March 1939, German soldiers marched into Czechoslovakia.
 In April, Mussolini occupied Albania.
 In August, Germany and the USSR signed a military alliance.
 So the tide of crises pushed the League to the back shores of world diplomacy while individual states struck out on their own private courses to survive the winds of war as best they could.
 Planes, tanks, and artillery were deciding international borders now, not diplomats.
-Hitler's invasion of Poland in September 1939 finally brought a formal declaration of war from Britain and France.
+The invasion of Poland in 1939 by Hitler finally brought a formal declaration of war from Britain and France on 3 September.
 The very disaster the League had been founded to avoid had come to pass.

 Legacy